Previously on Midlife Crisis Crossover:

 Harrison was pretty proud.
 He came away with the new nickname “Tippecanoe”, after one of the rivers near the battlefield.
 (Similarly, the entire area, comprising Lafayette and other towns, is Tippecanoe County today.)
 Harrison would go on to become the first president of the Indiana Territories, governor of the State of Indiana, and later President of the United States for thirty-two days.
 For both his 1836 and 1840 Presidential campaigns he held rallies on those very grounds.
 The battlefield was named a National Historic Landmark In October 1960, which would’ve been on Dwight Eisenhower’s watch.
 And there it stands to this day, maintained by the local historical association.

 To an extent, the place reminded me of two episodes of Parks and Rec.
-One of my favorites is season 3’s “Harvest Festival, in which Leslie Knope has to negotiate with the Wamapoke Indians, whose history with the townspeople of Pawnee was severely bloody…
+One of my favorites is season 3’s “Harvest Festival”, in which Leslie Knope has to negotiate with the Wamapoke Indians, whose history with the townspeople of Pawnee was severely bloody…

 …and season 7’s “William Henry Harrison”, in which Leslie, Andy and April visit a museum that devotes itself to Harrison’s life but struggles to make relevant use of all its exhibit space.
-(Though the show fictionalizes its contents, Indiana does have a Harrison Mansion and Museum up north in Vincennes.
+(Though the show fictionalizes its contents, Indiana does have a Harrison Mansion and Museum down in Vincennes.
 We’ve not visited it yet, but we’ve been to his gravesite in Ohio.)

 We didn’t visit the place in joyous celebration of what happened two centuries ago.
 Not every historical site is necessarily about patriotic cheering.
 Anne knows her history well enough to have key context firmly in mind when we approach such places.
 We’re curious to see where History with a capital H happened, for better or worse.
 If we spot differences between the curators’ portrayal and what we know going into it, it’s noted and logged.